 How The Weight was Calculated for The Table

-We took the top-selling sizes in their class and found the manufacturer’s weights, less packaging.
+I took the top-selling sizes in their class and found the manufacturer’s weights, less packaging.
 Almost all mounts that came with the scope were included in the weight calculations.

 Further, tabletop-style scopes were definitely inclusive as the unit’s complete weight since the mount is part of the telescope.